VonHeikemen/lsp-zero.nvim/README.md

 > Project status: Early development, breaking changes can happen at any moment.
-Looking for testers to provide feedback.
+Looking for testers to provide feedback (there is a [discussion open](https://github.com/VonHeikemen/lsp-zero.nvim/discussions/1)).
 Mostly usable.
+I have a added a [minimal config](https://github.com/VonHeikemen/lsp-zero.nvim/wiki/Minimal-test-config) in the wiki, for those who know how to handle multiple configuration files.

 # LSP Zero